MattWass/Project-3-matt-wass/README.md

    ### Manual Testing

   - The relevant testing and code has been added so that exception handling for empty or invalid values now displays appropriately, no longer crashing the app.
+The expected and actual outcome now align, which is for the app to show relevant feedback in regards to incorrect values been added.
 Please see the image below.

   ![alt text](image-15.png)